shiveshc/CRF_Cell_ID/Readme.md

 3. <a href = "https://sites.google.com/site/myronenko/research/cpd">CPD</a> registration (optional, required only for comparisons)
 4. <a href = "https://github.com/Vaa3D">Vaa3D</a> (optional, required only for visualizing ground-truth annotations)

-These dependencies except MATLAB and Vaa3D are provided in the repository so no need to download them individually.
+UGM and CPD are provided in the repository so there is no need to download them separately.
 However please consider citing them.

-### Description of respository contents
+# Description of respository contents
+1. __Main__ : This folder contains the main code for predicting cell identities in new datasets.
+Includes codes for -
+   - reading image data : `read_tif`
+   - preparing data for annotation : `preprocess_data`
+   - predicting identities : `annotation_CRF_landmark`
-1. __Datasets__ : contains all raw datasets used in the <a href="https://www.biorxiv.org/content/10.1101/2020.03.10.986356v1">paper</a> and their ground-truth annotations.
+2. __Datasets__ : contains all raw datasets used in the <a href="https://www.biorxiv.org/content/10.1101/2020.03.10.986356v1">paper</a> and their ground-truth annotations.
    - __ComplexOrientations__ : contains 7 datasets of animals imaged with varying rotations along AP axis. `marker_names.xlsx` files in  folders record the names and IDs of manually annotated cells. `markers` file is a Vaa3D marker annotation file that records IDs and positions of all cells.
 Folder with suffix `_B`, `_C` or `_mN` denote BFP, CyOFP and mNeptune channels
    - __GeneExpressionAnalysis__ : contains 21 datasets of animals used in gene-expression analysis. `.tif` folders contain raw z-planes of 3D stacks acquired in two channels: pan-neuronal RFP and GFP
    - __MultiCellCalciumImaging__ : contains 31 datasets of animals used in multi-cell calcium imaging analysis. `.tif` folders contain raw z-planes of 3D stacks acquired in one channel: GFP
    - __NeuroPAL__ : contains 9 datasets of NeuroPAL animals.`marker_names.xlsx` files in these folders record the names and IDs of manually annotated cells. `markers` file is a Vaa3D marker annotation file that records IDs and positions of all cells in image stack.
-2. __UGM__ : contains the undirected graphical models library used to formulate and optimize CRF model
 3. __utils__ : contains auxillary functions for -
    - reading images and marker files : `read_marker_files`, `readCyOFP_SD`, `readtif_Brucker_for_preprocess_data`
    - detecting cells : `em_segmentation_3d_gpu`, `segment_red_first_half`, `segment_red_second_half`, `remove_close_neurons`